gracco/sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>

 * What is a tunnel and how you can bypass a http proxy?
-  - We can create a ssh tunnel with ssh -R and redirect the http proxy to our server who has access to the internet.
+  - We can create a ssh tunnel with ssh -R and redirect the http proxy to a server that has access to the internet.

 * What is the difference between IDS and IPS?
   - IDS detect the problem inspecting the packet header and payload and creates a log.
   - IPS detect the problem inspecting the packet header and payload and drops the packet if finds something problematic, based in some pre defined rules.

 * What shortcuts do you use on a regular basis?
-  - `ai package` - `sudo aptitude install package`
+  - `ai package` - `sudo apt install package`
   - `ll` - `ls -lha`
   - `gitcm` - `git commit -m`
   - `gl` - `git pull`